electrocoder/iotdashboard/README.md

 Features
 --------
 - Create a Django compatible server for iot devices
-- Create a Device for iot devices
+- Create a Device for IOT Gateway Devices
-- Create a Channel for iot devices
-- Create a Element for iot devices
+- Create a Sensors for IOT devices
 - Simple interface.
 - Support for channel api key
 - Django REST Framework